Aldrich Ames: Espionage

-Replacement of the mailbox used by Ames; a horizontal chalk mark above the USPS logo at 37th and R Streets, NW, was a signal that a meeting with the Soviets was needed.
+Replacement of the mailbox used by Ames; a horizontal chalk mark above the USPS logo at 37th and R Streets, Washington, D.C., was a signal that a meeting with the Soviets was needed.
 The original mailbox is now housed in the International Spy Museum.

-FBI photo of the mailbox featuring the horizontal chalk mark placed by Ames on October 13, 1993, to arrange a meeting with his Soviet intelligence handlers.
+FBI photo of the mailbox featuring the horizontal chalk mark placed by Ames on October 13, 1993, to arrange a meeting with his Russian intelligence handlers.

 Ames routinely assisted another CIA office that assessed Soviet embassy officials as potential intelligence assets.
 As part of this responsibility, and with the knowledge of both the CIA and the FBI, Ames began making contacts within the Soviet embassy.

-In April 1985, Ames' espionage on behalf of the Soviet Union began.
-He provided information to the Soviets that he believed was "essentially valueless" but would establish his credentials as a CIA insider.
+In April 1985, Ames's espionage on behalf of the Soviet Union began.
+He provided information to the Soviets on two CIA agents that he believed was "essentially valueless" but would establish his credentials as a CIA insider.
 In exchange for it, he asked for $50,000, which the Soviets quickly paid.
-Ames later claimed that he had not prepared for more than the initial "con game" to satisfy his immediate indebtedness but having "crossed a line" he "could never step back".
+Ames later claimed that he had not prepared for more than the initial "con game" to satisfy his immediate indebtedness, but having "crossed a line" he "could never step back".

 Ames soon identified more than ten top-level CIA and FBI sources who were reporting on Soviet activities.
 Not only did Ames believe that there was "as much money as [he] could ever use" in betraying these intelligence assets, but their elimination would also reduce the chance of his own espionage being discovered.
 The CIA's network of Soviet-bloc agents began disappearing at an alarming rate, including double agents Gennady Varenik and Dmitri Polyakov.
 The CIA realized something was wrong but was reluctant to consider the possibility of a mole within their agency.
 Initial investigations focused on possible breaches caused by Soviet bugs or a code that had been broken.

 The CIA initially blamed asset losses on another former CIA agent, Edward Lee Howard, who had also been passing information to the Soviets.
 But when the agency lost three other important assets about whom Howard could not have known anything, it was clear that the arrests and resulting executions were the result of information provided by another source.
 One CIA officer said that the Soviets "were wrapping up our cases with reckless abandon", which was highly unusual because the "prevailing wisdom among the Agency's professional 'spy catchers was that suddenly eliminating all the assets known to the mole would put him in danger.
-In fact, Ames' KGB handlers apologized to him, saying they disagreed with that course of action, but that the decision to immediately eliminate all American assets had been made at the highest political levels.
+In fact, Ames's KGB handlers had apologized to him, saying they disagreed with that course of action, but that the decision to immediately eliminate all American assets had been made at the highest political levels.